Peer-Reviewed Journal Articles

 *denotes shared first authorship, †denotes undergraduate authorship, ‡corresponding/senior author

-Seymoure BM, Buxton R, White J, Linares C, Fristrup K, Crooks K, Wittemyer G & Angeloni L. Global light pollution masks natural light cycles and affects numerous species.
-Revised and Resubmitted to Frontiers in Ecology and the Environment.
-See Preprint PDF.
+‡Seymoure BM, Buxton R, White J, Linares C, Fristrup K, Crooks K, Wittemyer G & Angeloni L. Global artificial light masks biologically important light cycles of animals.
+Frontiers in Ecology and the Environment.
+See PDF.

 2021